-- Online: Use My Voter Page to request your ballot.
-Or print an application form, and email or fax the completed application to your town or city clerk by Aug.
-8. Your request must be submitted by 5 p.m. or before your clerk’s office closes.
+- Online: Use My Voter Page to request your absentee ballot.
+Or print an application form, and email or fax the completed application to your town or city clerk.

-- By mail: Download and print an application form, complete it and mail it to your town or city clerk’s office.
-It must be received by close of business on Aug.
-8. Or call your town or city clerk’s office to request an application be mailed to you.
+- By mail: Download and complete an application form, then mail it to your town or city clerk’s office.
+Or call your town or city clerk’s office to request an application.

-- In person: Go to your town or city clerk’s office between June 27 and close of business on Aug.
-8. You may request a ballot and vote that day.
+- In person: Go to your town or city clerk’s office by close of business.

 You can receive your ballot electronically through the state’s voter portal if you’re ill, injured or have a disability.
-Or you can have a ballot delivered to your home on Election Day and submitted for you.
-Contact your town or city clerk’s office for more information.
+Or have a ballot delivered to your home on Election Day and submitted for you.
+Contact your town or city clerk’s office for details.

 How do I return my absentee ballot?

 Place your completed ballot inside the voted ballot envelope and sign the certificate on the outside of the envelope.
-Return the sealed envelope by mail or in person.
-Postage will be provided to return your ballot for the general election but not for the primaries.
+Postage is provided.
+Return the sealed envelope by mail or in person:

 - By mail: Mail your pre-addressed ballot to your town or city clerk’s office.
-It must be received by the close of business on Aug.
-8 for the primaries and Nov.
-7 for the general.
-Allow at least seven mailing days for your ballot to be received.
+It must be received by the close of business on Nov.
+7. Allow at least seven mailing days for your ballot to be received.

-- In person: Hand-deliver your ballot to your town or city clerk’s office or a drop box location, if your town has one, by close of business on Aug.
-8 for the primaries and Nov.
-7 for the general.
-Or bring it to the polls by 7 p.m. on Election Day.
+- In person: Hand-deliver your ballot to your town or city clerk’s office or a drop box location, if available, by close of business on Nov.
+7. Or bring it to the polls by 7 p.m. on Election Day.
 A list of drop boxes can be downloaded from the secretary of state’s website.